Dryer - Noises

 - Make sure dryer is level and on a secure floor, and that nothing is leaning against the dryer.
-For more information, see Leveling A GE Dryer.
+For more information, see Leveling A Dryer.

 - Check all exposed screws, and make sure they are tight.
 Loose cabinet screws may cause a squeak.

 - Check for foreign objects below the lint filter:

 - Remove lint filter, and look down opening.

 - If you need to stick your hand down the opening to remove an object, be careful because the edges could be sharp.